Thursday, 17 October 2024

 I have written, published and performed in the name of poetry.
 I have supported hundreds of African poets with their writing, publishing and performance through the Babishai Niwe Poetry Foundation.
 I have pored over dozens of poetry manuscripts with teams across the world and yet I feel I have just begun.
 It is an enthralling time to be a poet.

-Some of my favourite poetry collections are 'The Animals of My Earth School,' by Dr. Mildred Barya, 'Wheels,' by Prof. Kwame Dawes, 'Weeping by a River,' by Siphokazi Jonas, 'Teaching my Mother to Give Birth,' by Warsan Shire and various collections by Emily Dickinson.
+Some of my favourite poetry collections are 'The Animals of My Earth School,' by Dr. Mildred Barya, 'Wheels,' by Prof. Kwame Dawes, 'Weeping Becomes a River,' by Siphokazi Jonas, 'Teaching my Mother to Give Birth,' by Warsan Shire and various collections by Emily Dickinson.

 In my poetry journey, certain individuals have paved the way for me, cut through hedgegrow and roughness to ensure that I flourish.
 As a writer, studying for my Master's in Poetry at Lancaster University in England provided the impetus to focus in the intellectual space.
 Thanks to Prof. Graham Mort, who was instrumental.